jreisinger/docs/data/notes/k8s/volumes.md

 K8s volume abstraction fixes two problems:

-1. ephemeral nature of files in Containers - when a container restarts the files get lost
+1. ephemeral nature of files in Containers - when a Container restarts the files get lost
 2. need to share files between Containers within a Pod

 A process in a Container sees a filesystem view composed from their Docker image (mounted at the root of the FS) and volumes (mounted at specified paths within the image).